flinhong/firenote/README.md

 Click "File -> Open" or "ctrl+o" will open a modal that let you choose the note you can open.

+### A little more

+You can find why and how I build this "FireNote" from my blog post - [Build a personal Markdown notebook with Firebase Storage](https://flinhong.com/2017/05/21/build-a-personal-markdown-notebook-with-firebase-storage/).

 ## Make yours

 For this repository and update the Firebase setting in "assets/script.js":